yunseo-kim/yunseo-kim.github.io/_posts/en/2021-01-31-GitHub-Markdown-Syntax-Summary.md

 Second sentence.
 Third sentence.

-Paragraphs are separated by a blank line (pressing enter twice).
+Paragraphs are separated by a blank line (pressing Enter twice).
 ~~~
 One paragraph.